poiteam/ios-navigation-pod/README.md

 +Privacy - Location Always and When In Use Usage Description: ‘Sizin açıklamanız’

 +Privacy - Bluetooth Peripheral Usage Description: ‘Sizin açıklamanız’

+## License

+PoilabsNavigation is available under the MIT license.
+See the LICENSE file for more info.